Shahaf2kk/WebStore.angular-asp.net.project/README.md

 Project in process.

-The 'client side' is the ClientApp folder include angular 2+. whole other files is the 'server side'.

 # Asp.net project with SQL-SERVER DB:
 - right now only local with SQLQuerySQL-SERVER.sql file to build tables - i need to add users table and for track users orders and wishlist table to(with relationship).
 # Controllers: